 Speaking of automations, I’m sure you’re starting to see how linking your email contacts to website activity creates necessary connections for real personalization.
-You will need to embrace both website development and marketing tactics to make these connect.
-Through a mix of software, ingenuity and careful review, you can find ways to link a user’s website activity to your email marketing.
+You will need to embrace both website development and marketing tactics to make these connections.
+Through a mix of software, ingenuity, and careful review, you can find ways to link a user’s website activity to your email marketing.

 Although you have to be smart to avoid the creep factor, it is possible.
 Message tone can balance out your insights when done correctly.

 As part of several marketing research projects over the years, I’ve anecdotally discussed email marketing with consumers.
 Surprisingly, people like emails from the brands they adore.

 The offer must be valuable.
 The content must be something that they can’t get anywhere else.
 If the message works on social media, a digital ad, or an in-store sign, try not to put it in eBlasts as well.

 Instead, reserve email for things that your contact can’t find anywhere else.

 Emails are annoying and disruptive.
 We all spend hours each week (2.5 hours for office workers) deleting messages from our clogged inboxes.
 So, it takes something really special to make us read and interact with an eBlast.